Time for an ERP upgrade? A guide to replacing your legacy ERP system

 When making a decision of this size, most companies require a cost-benefit analysis in the form of a return on investment (ROI) statement.
 The cost side is easy – add up the expected costs as outlined above.
 On the benefit side there may well be direct savings in IT costs, but enumerating the major benefits requires the company to envision how the system will change the workplace and enable higher performance, improved productivity, and better customer service.

-- Improved performance: Many ERP system projects are justified to a great extent on expected improvements in efficiency (direct labor reductions) and cost savings (including, but not limited to, inventory reductions), and rightly so as these are huge payback benefits in many successful ERP implementations.
+- Improved performance: Many ERP system projects are justified to a great extent on expected improvements in efficiency (direct labour reductions) and cost savings (including, but not limited to, inventory reductions), and rightly so as these are huge payback benefits in many successful ERP implementations.
 Be aware, however, that the system does not create these benefits by its mere existence in your company.
-The system organizes, analyzes, and presents data in such a way that managers can better utilize people and make better decisions, which is what will generate the big benefits.
+The system organises, analyses, and presents data in such a way that managers can better utilise people and make better decisions, which is what will generate the big benefits.
 Keep that in mind when you budget for user training and implementation of improved procedures.

 - Better customer service: These benefits are less direct but even more valuable.
 By better serving customers, you can theoretically increase sales and profits, increase market share, and perhaps even increase margins because good customer service adds value for the customer without adding cost to the product itself.
 In some cases, customer service improvements become survival requirements because when a new or good customer expects capabilities such as electronic ordering or enhanced electronic reporting, your ERP system needs to deliver.